 Modified Chair Push Up Plus

-Performing this tweak on a standard push up position is a little bit more challenging as opposed to the modified knee push up position.
+Performing this tweak in a standard push up position is a little bit more challenging as opposed to the modified knee push up position.

 Standard Chair Push Up Plus

-This exercise shifts the stress from the upper trapezius muscle and focuses more in the subscapularis muscle.
-This targets more the serratus anterior which is the rotator cuff muscle that is one of the very important shoulder blade muscles.
+This exercise shifts the stress from the upper trapezius muscle and focuses more on the subscapularis muscle.
+This targets more the serratus anterior which is one of the very important shoulder blade muscles.